codefresh-io/cli/docs-template/content/_index.md

     <li>Create complex automations from your local machine</li>
     <li>Run complex pipeline use cases by using the CLI inside your pipeline steps</li>
 </ul>

+To get started please navigate to [Getting started](/getting-started) page